YOURLS/awesome/README.md

 - [Reset URLs](https://gist.github.com/ozh/a0090f46569b50835520d95f9481d9fd) ☑️ - Deletes all URLs.
 For your test install needs.
 - [Reverse Proxy](https://github.com/Diftraku/yourls_reverseproxy) - Fixes the user IPs to point to the actual user instead of your cloud provider’s infrastructure IPs (Cloudflare, Heroku...).
 - [rscrub](https://github.com/joshp23/YOURLS-rscrub) - An "HTTP referrer scrubbing swiss army knife for YOURLS" (evolution of the Hide Referrer plugin).
-- [Referer Restrict](https://github.com/twsh0305/referer-restrict) - Referer is used to restrict access from which domain names are allowed.

 [⬆️ Go to section](#plugins)